tonyKrish/TonyKrishna-SDETAssessment/README.md

 This repo contains answer to questions including test framework

 ## Question 1,2,3
-Solutions for Questions 1,2,3 are available in the file
+Solutions for Questions 1,2,3 are available in the file AnswersToQuestion1,2,3.pdf in the root directory.

 ## Question 4 - Test Framework
 ### About the framework